lorna-bit/UH.AI/README.md

 - **Afro Avatar Identity Assets**:
   A growing visual library focused on true representation — 4C hair, locs, diverse undertones, facial features, and cultural styles that reflect real African lives.

-- **Cultural Prototyping**:
+-**Cultural Prototyping**:
-  We experiment with digital storytelling, identity creation, and Afro-centered content design using tools like Animaker, Photopea, and open-source animation platforms.
+We explore and prototype digital identities through Afro-centered storytelling and design.
+Our work reimagines how African cultures are expressed, represented, and experienced in virtual spaces.

 ---